 It is easy to read for long periods of time without eye strain and it can be read outside with no glare.
 At night, adjust the glow so it's brighter - which means you don't need a lamp or clip on light to use it.

 An easy to navigate Touchscreen and a glare free screen makes this black and white electronic book reader a favorite for those with macular degeneration.
-You are not able listen to books on this device.

 For some reason Amazon does not include the power adapter - it has to be purchased separately.